AcronRK/GoodViews/README.md

 # GoodViews
-This the Backend for [GoodViews](https://github.com/AcronRK/GoodViews-UI) Test Project.
+This the Backend for [GoodViews](https://github.com/AcronRK/GoodViews-UI) Learning Project.
 It serves as a platform for movie enthusiasts to browse, search, and comment on movies.

 ## Features